mathwhiz1212/autocompilegpg-offline/README.md

 # autocompilegpg-offline
-Offline version of autocompilegpg.
+Offline version of https://github.com/mathwhiz1212/autocompilegpg.
 A script that automatically compiles and installs or upgrades GnuPG for linux in enviroments where there is unreliable or nonexistant internet.

 This script installs GnuPG-1.4.19 or upgrades current version to GnuPG-1.4.19.